Updated on October 30th, 2024 by Felix Martinez

 Healthcare stocks like BDX are typically purchased for their steady long-term growth.
 BDX is no exception; the company has grown earnings-per-share by almost 8% per year over the past decade.

-Going forward, we expect the company to post 10% annual EPS growth rate over the next five years.
-Broadly, this growth will be achieved thanks in large part to the aging U.S. population.
+Going forward, we expect the company to post a 8% annual EPS growth rate over the next five years.
+This growth will be achieved largely due to the aging U.S. population.

-The U.S. is an aging population, meaning demand for healthcare supplies is only expected to rise going forward.
+The U.S. has an aging population, meaning demand for healthcare supplies is only expected to rise going forward.

-This should be a broad tailwind that major healthcare manufacturers like BDX will benefit from.
+This should be a broad tailwind from which major healthcare manufacturers like BDX will benefit.

-BDX continues to invest heavily in product innovation, which is critical to the company meeting its long-term growth objectives.
+BDX continues investing heavily in product innovation, which is critical to the company’s long-term growth objectives.

-Becton, Dickinson & Company has been aggressive in adding to its core business.
+Becton, Dickinson & Company has aggressively added to its core business.
 This includes the company’s $24 billion addition of Bard in 2017.

-More recently, the company purchased Parata Systems for $1.525 billion in an all-cash transaction last year.
-This acquisition provides BDX with a portfolio of pharmacy automation solutions, which enable pharmacies to reduce costs, enhance patient safety and improve the patient experience.
+The company recently purchased Parata Systems for $1.525 billion in an all-cash transaction last year.
+This acquisition provides BDX with a portfolio of pharmacy automation solutions, which enable pharmacies to reduce costs, enhance patient safety, and improve the patient experience.

-The pharmacy automation market stands at $600 million and is expected to grow by roughly 10% annually to $1.5 billion in just the U.S in the next ten years.
+The pharmacy automation market is currently worth $600 million and is expected to grow by roughly 10% annually to $1.5 billion in the U.S. in the next ten years.

-Further acquisitions, and share repurchases over the long-term, are likely to lead to additional growth down the line.
+Further acquisitions and share repurchases over the long term are likely to lead to additional growth in the future.

 Competitive Advantages & Recession Performance

 Becton, Dickinson & Company has significant competitive advantages, including scale and a vast patent portfolio.
-These competitive advantages are due to high levels of investment spending.
+These advantages are due to high investment spending.

-BDX spends over $1 billion each year in research and development.
+BDX spends over $1 billion each year on research and development.
 This investment is critical to the company’s ability to generate long-term growth and maintain its industry leadership.

 The company aims for a balanced capital allocation structure.